Challenge

 CLARIFY

-Using this information, clarifying my audience After, proposing the solution, and did extensive research on competitors.
-Learning that__
+After, proposing the solution, and did extensive research on competitors with similar products.

 CONCEPTUALISE